sven-coop/sven-coop.github.io/README.md

 https://sven-coop.github.io/

-Community additions can be proposed in the `additions.json` file following the same hierarchy `outputdocs.json`
+Community additions can be proposed in the `additions.json` file following the same hierarchy as `outputdocs.json`

 ## TODO
  - Advanced Search